Lowered Monster Difficulty

 - The Darkspawn in Dragon Age: Origins come mainly in two flavors, Hurlock and Genlock.
 These are pretty tough at the beginning but merely annoying later on.
 Then, early in the Final Battle, when your party independently engages incoming Darkspawn hordes (meaning you are on your own for a while), said hordes consist mostly of the nerfed "Hurlock Grunt" and "Genlock Grunt" versions, which can be killed in a single blow.

-- The webcomic The Noob hung a lampshade on it in episode 299: The comic's featured generic fantasy MMORPG "Clichequest" suffers not merely from a Lowered Monster Difficulty but from a Lowered Dungeon Difficulty as Dungeons and quests related to them "decay" over time.
+- The Noob hung a lampshade on it in episode 299: The comic's featured generic fantasy MMORPG "Clichequest" suffers not merely from a Lowered Monster Difficulty but from a Lowered Dungeon Difficulty as Dungeons and quests related to them "decay" over time.

 Emonika: Why are Uber Guilds so desperate to get into the Lower Mantle before anyone else?
 After all, there are plenty of other dungeons in game.

 Sir Bob: Emonika, you don't understand! ...Ah, to drink the first sip from the sweet chalice of success!
 To be cross-server famous!
 Ah, to be inspected by the awestruck crowds as you /dance the night away on the bank roof in your legendary gear! ...Like when I got this splendid hat on the third level of Tedious!
 It took weeks to plan.